 SOURCES OF NATIVE PLANTS & SEEDS

 The Botanical Gardens at Asheville has two plant sales a year (spring and fall).
 During these sales, our garden staff and volunteers make available native plants grown in our on-site greenhouse at the BGA table next to the gazebo.
-We offer these BGA plants to our member at a 10% discount.
+We offer these BGA plants to our members at a 10% discount.
 Most of our other plant vendors at our plant sales offer native plants.
 We’ve included an asterisk (*) next to the native plant vendors who generally attend the BGA’s plant sales.
-The following contains a list of regional nurseries that carry native plants; a link to the NCNPS list of statewide native plant vendors; and two online vendors with excellent reputations.
+The following contains a list of regional nurseries that carry native plants; a link to the NCNPS list of statewide native plant vendors; and a few online vendors offering mail order plants or seeds.
 PLEASE NOTE: When you buy native plants, always check the Latin name to ensure you have the correct genus and species.